David Morris : Associate Artist

 He began composing in his early teens, and has gained the diplomas of Licentiate of the Trinity College of London in Compositional Techniques in 1995, and of Fellowship in Composition in 1996.
 Also in 1996, he was accepted by the Australian Music Centre for associate representation as a composer.

-Morris's compositions sit firmly within the Western classical tradition, while acknowledging influences as diverse as plainchant, Celtic folk, middle–of–the–road jazz and blues, and minimalism.
-A well–crafted, elegant, approachable and deceptively simple style yields depths and detail to challenge and reward performers and listeners.
-He has a special interest in chamber instrumental, vocal solo and choral music, and in arrangements for unusual or flexible combinations.
+His compositions sit firmly within the Western classical tradition, with influences as diverse as plainchant, Celtic folk, middle-of-the-road jazz and blues, and minimalism.
+A well-crafted, elegant, approachable and deceptively simple style yields depths and detail to challenge and reward performers and listeners.
+He has a special interest in choral, vocal solo and chamber instrumental music, and in compositions and arrangements for less usual or flexible combinations.